PeerHerholz/BIDSonym/docs/source/outputs.rst

 These reports provide a quick way to make visual inspection of the de-identification easy.
 `View a sample report. <_static/sample_report.html>`_ (This sample report includes data from one of the maintainers (Peer Herholz) who provided the data and agreed to sharing it.)
+It includes information on the version ``BIDSonym`` that was run and how it was run.
+Furthermore, multiple graphics each displaying the whole ``defaced image`` in 10 slices along different directions (x,y,z) are included.
+To evaluate if the ``defacing`` was too stringent, a ``brainmask`` created before the ``defacing`` is overlaid.
+The reports additionally include a gif within which the ``defaced image`` is scrolled through each direction.

 Imaging data
 ------------